lingui/js-lingui/docs/tutorials/react.rst

    Plural form

 We don't need to select these forms manually.
-We'll use :component:`Plural` component, which takes ``value`` prop and based on active language it select the right plural form:
+We'll use :component:`Plural` component, which takes a ``value`` prop and based on the active language, selects the right plural form:

 .. code-block:: jsx